 Sexual harassment is not only between a man and a woman.
-It can happen between and amongst any groups of people.
+It can happen between and amongst any group of people.
 If the sexual harassment escalates because of the sexual identity of a co-worker and thus, different and unequal treatment begins, you may also be a victim of sex discrimination and harassment.

 If a previous relationship with a co-worker ends and they harass me afterward, is it still sexual harassment?

 Yes, because sexual harassment claims are built on the principle that the conduct is unwelcome.
 As long as you make it clear the relationship is over and the conduct is not welcome, you likely have a harassment claim.

 It is critical to be proactive in these situations to ensure both parties know the relationship is over.

 If a co-worker or supervisor makes comments about clothing or appearance, is that sexual harassment?

 This often depends.
 If a supervisor tells you to dress more professionally, without making gendered demands, this is not sexual harassment.
 However, if the comments about clothing and appearance are sexual in nature, including the suggestion of more revealing clothing items, that is likely harassment.

 Can a customer be found guilty of sexual harassment?

 If you work in a position where you often deal with customers, sexual harassment can become more complex.
 When a customer is making sexual comments and offensive remarks when visiting the establishment you work in, it is important you tell your supervisor.
 If management does not work to ensure you do not have to be subjected to the behavior, you likely have a sexual harassment claim.